-The following organizational chart reflects the agency's structure for 2023.
-The budget includes a proposal for the Office of the Ombudsman to report directly to the NCUA Board.
-In addition, on January 1, 2023,
+The following organizational chart13 reflects the agency's currently approved structure.
+The staff draft budget includes a proposal for the Office of the Ombudsman to report directly to the Chairman.
+In addition, on January 1, 2023, AMAC will operate independently of the Southern Region.
+The map shows each region's geographical alignment.

-See 12 U.S.C.
+12 See 12 U.S.C.
 1783(a).

-&lt;sup>13 The Board Secretary is an organizational component of the NCUA Board.
+13 The Board Secretary is an organizational component of the NCUA Board.